Reloaded-Project/Reloaded.Assembler/README.md

 # Introduction
 Reloaded.Assembler is a minimal .NET wrapper around the simple, easy to use Flat Assembler written by Tomasz Grysztar.

-It combines the standard tried and tested `FASM` DLL and a modified version of the recent experimental `FASMX64` DLL to provide JIT, on the fly assembly of user supplied mnemonics inside x86 and x64 programs.
+It combines the standard tried and tested `FASM` DLL and a and the recent experimental official `FASMX64` DLL to provide JIT, on the fly assembly of user supplied mnemonics inside x86 and x64 programs.

 ## Getting Started